markshust/docker-magento/README.md

 - The hostname of each service is the name of the service within the `docker-compose.yml` file.
 So for example, MySQL's hostname is `db` (not `localhost`) when accessing it from a Docker container.

-### PHPStorm & Xdebug
+### Xdebug & PHPStorm

-First, enable Xdebug in the PHP-FPM container by running: `bin/xdebug enable`, the restart the docker containers (CTRL+C, `bin/start`).
+First, enable Xdebug in the PHP-FPM container by running: `bin/xdebug enable`, the restart the docker containers (CTRL+C then `bin/start`).

 Then, open `PHPStorm > Preferences > Languages & Frameworks > PHP` and configure:

 - `CLI Interpreter`:
-  - Create a new interpreter and specify `From Docker`, and name it `phpfpm`.
+  - Create a new interpreter and specify `From Docker`, and name it `markoshust/magento-php:7-1-fpm`.
-  - Choose `Docker`, then select the `markoshust/magento-php:7-0-fpm` image name, and set the `PHP Executable` to `php`.
+  - Choose `Docker`, then select the `markoshust/magento-php:7-1-fpm` image name, and set the `PHP Executable` to `php`.
-  - Under `Additional > Debugger Extension`, enter
-    - for PHP 5.6: `/usr/local/lib/php/extensions/no-debug-non-zts-20131226/xdebug.so`
-    - for PHP 7.0: `/usr/local/lib/php/extensions/no-debug-non-zts-20151012/xdebug.so`
-    - for PHP 7.1: `/usr/local/lib/php/extensions/no-debug-non-zts-20160303/xdebug.so`
-    - for PHP 7.2: `/usr/local/lib/php/extensions/no-debug-non-zts-20170718/xdebug.so`
-  - Hitting the reload executable button should find the correct PHP Version and Xdebug debugger configuration.

 - `Path mappings`:
   - Don't do anything here as the next `Docker container` step will automatically setup a path mapping from `/var/www/html` to `./src`.